Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geologists (EASC10121)

 A.H.F.
 Robertson and M.P.
 Searle (l990).
 The northern Oman Tethyan continental margin: stratigraphy, structure, concepts and controversies.
 In: Robertson, A.H.F., Searle, M.P. and Ries, A.C.
 1990 (Eds).
 The Geology and Tectonics of the Oman Region.
 Special Publication of the Geological Society of London, 49, 3-44

-15. A. Robertson: The growth of mountain topography
+15. H. Sinclair: The growth of mountain topography

 Davis, D., Supper, J. & Dahlen, F.A.
 (1983) Mechanics of Fold-and-Thrust Belts and Accretionary Wedges.
 Journal of Geophysical Research, 88, 1153-1172